drugis/gemtc-web/README.md

 Prerequisites for running gemtc-web
 -----------------------------------

 - A PostgreSQL instance with an initialised database.
 You can create one in a docker container by running the `setup-db.sh` script.
 Make sure to change the passwords from the default.

-If you already have a postgresql database you can use, the database can be intialised as follows:
+If you already have a postgresql database you can use, it can be initialised as follows (change passwords as desired):

     CREATE USER gemtc WITH PASSWORD 'develop';
     CREATE DATABASE gemtc ENCODING 'utf-8' OWNER gemtc;